Troy Newman (activist)

 Troy Edward Newman-Mariotti, known as Troy Newman (born 1966), is an American anti-abortion activist.
 He is the president of Operation Rescue, which is based in Wichita, Kansas, and sits on the board of the Center for Medical Progress.

-Newman became involved in the anti-abortion movement in the early 1990s, and in 1999 became president of Operation Rescue West which was based in Southern California, but moved to Kansas in 2002 because the group wanted to focus on its campaign against abortion doctor George Tiller's clinic, one of the few in the nation to do abortions after fetal viability.
+Newman became involved in the anti-abortion movement in the early 1990s, and in 1999 became president of Operation Rescue West, based in Southern California, then moved to Kansas in 2002 because the group wanted to focus on its campaign against abortion doctor George Tiller's clinic, one of the few in the nation to do abortions after fetal viability.

 In 2015, Newman attracted international attention for his illegal entry to Australia for an anti-abortion speaking tour and subsequent deportation.

 Early life and education

 Born in Anchorage, Alaska, Newman was adopted at birth to a family in San Diego, California.
 His experience with being adopted helped shape his anti-abortion views.
-Privately, Newman uses the name Troy Newman-Mariotti in honor of his birth father, whom he located after becoming an adult.
+Privately, Newman uses the name Troy Newman-Mariotti to honor his birth father, whom he located after becoming an adult.
 He uses his original surname professionally.

-Newman was raised as a Catholic before converting to Presbyterianism.
+Newman was raised as a Catholic before becoming a Presbyterianism.
 He attended Whitefield Theological Seminary and graduated from Maranatha Baptist University.